-Keep your skin moisturized with lotion and drink plenty of water.
+Keep your skin moisturized with a non-fragranced cream and drink plenty of water.
 When it's dry it cracks more easily, which can lead to more blisters.
 Skin that’s hydrated can also take in on-the-skin treatment better and heal faster.

 Can It Affect My Nails?